 AsadAliKhan2 --> scale(todi_aak_2,0) _volume(64) _pitchrange(500) _pitchcont 93/100 {81/10,pa2}{38/10,pa2 gak2 pa2 dhak2 pa2 }{19/10,gak2}{43/10, _pitchbend(0) rek2 _pitchbend(-100) rek2&} _volumecont _volume(64) {2, _pitchbend(-100) &rek2} _volume(0) _volume(64) {23/10,ni2__ dhak2}{103/100,sa3&}{4,&sa3} 15/10 _volume(64) {38/10,sa3} _volume(0)

-As “sa2” is out of range of the Csound instrument “Vina”, it is performed here as “rek2” with a pitchbend correction of one semitone.
+As "sa2" is outside the range of the Csound instrument "Vina", it is played here as "rek2" with a pitchbend correction of one semitone.

-The rendering of phrases in the low octave is very approximative because of the predominance of meend (pulling the string).
-Some effects could be better imitated with the aid of performance controls — see for instance Sarasvati Vina — but this requires a mastery of the real instrument to design patterns of musical “gestures” rather than sequences of sound events… Imitating the melodic intricacy of raga is not the topic of this page; we are merely checking the relevance of scale models to the “tonal skeleton” of ragas.
+The rendering of phrases in the lower octave is very approximate because of the predominance of meend (pulling the string).
+Some effects can be better imitated using performance controls — see Sarasvati Vina, for example — but this requires a mastery of the real instrument in order to design patterns of musical "gestures" rather than sequences of sound events… Imitating the melodic intricacy of a raga is not the subject of this page; we are merely checking the relevance of scale models to the "tonal skeleton" of ragas.

 Accidental notes

-Raga scales extracted from murcchanas of the Ma-grama chromatic scale (see above) contain exclusively notes presumably belonging to the raga.
-They cannot accommodate accidental notes nor the scales used by mixing ragas, a common practice.
+Raga scales extracted from murchana-s of the Ma-grama chromatic scale (see above) contain only notes that are presumed to belong to the raga.
+They cannot accommodate accidental notes or the scales used in the common practice of mixing ragas.

-Let us take for instance a fragment of the preceding example which was poorly rendered by the sequence of notes produced by the grammar.
+Let us take, for example, a fragment of the previous example, which was poorly represented by the sequence of notes produced by the grammar.
 (We learn from our mistakes!)
-We may feel like replacing expression {38/10, pa2 gak2 pa2 dhak2 _ pa2 _} with {38/10, pa2 ga2 pa2 dhak2 _ pa2 _} making use of “ga2” which does not belong to the “todi_aak_2″ scale.
-Unfortunately, this produces an error message:
+We might be tempted to replace the expression {38/10, pa2 gak2 pa2 dhak2 _ pa2 _} with {38/10, pa2 ga2 pa2 dhak2 _ pa2 _}, using "ga2" which does not belong to the scale "todi_aak_2".
+Unfortunately, this results in an error message:

 ERROR Pitch class ‘4’ does not exist in _scale(todi_aak_2).
 No Csound score produced.

-This amounts to saying that scale “todi2″ contains no mapping of key #64 to “ga” — nor key # 65 to “ma”, see picture.
+This amounts to saying that scale "todi2" contains no mapping of key #64 to "ga" — nor key # 65 to "ma", see figure.

-To solve this problem we may recall that scale “todi2″ has been extracted from “Re1_murcchana”.
-The latter contains all grades of a chromatic scale in addition to the extracted ones.
-Therefore it is sufficient to replace “_scale(todi_aak_2,0)” with “_scale(Re1_murcchana,0)” in this section:
+To solve this problem we can recall that the scale "todi2" was extracted from "Re1_murcchana".
+The latter contains all the notes of a chromatic scale in addition to those extracted.
+Therefore it is sufficient to replace "_scale(todi_aak_2,0)" with "_scale(Re1_murcchana,0)" in this section:

 _scale(Re1_murcchana,0) {38/10, pa2 ga2 pa2 dhak2 _ pa2 _} _scale(todi_aak_2,0) etc.

-The scale editor takes care of assigning each note a key number based on the chromatic scale if a standard English, Italian/French or Indian note convention is used.
+The scale editor takes care of assigning a key number to each note based on the chromatic scale if a standard English, Italian/French or Indian note convention is used.
 In other cases this mapping should be done by hand.
-Designers of microtonal scales should stay aware of key mappings if they use customized names for “notes”.
+Designers of microtonal scales should be aware of key mappings when using custom names for "notes".

-Another problem arises because in “todi_aak_2″ note “dhak” had been raised from 792 to 810 cents, which is not its value in “Re1_murcchana”.
-This may be fixed by creating another variant of the scale with this correction, or simply use the pitchbend to modify “dhak2” — in which case the same pitchbend could have been used in the first place to raise “gak2”.
+Another problem is that in "todi_aak_2" note "dhak" has been raised from 792 to 810 cents, which is not its value in "Re1_murcchana".
+This can be fixed by creating another variant of the scale with this correction, or simply using the pitchbend to modify "dhak2" — in which case the same pitchbend could have been used to raise "gak2" in the first place.

-Finally, the best approach to avoid this problem would be to use the source chromatic scale “Re1_murcchana”, a murcchana of Ma-grama, to construct raga scales even though some grades will never be used.
+Finally, the best way to avoid this problem would be to use the source chromatic scale "Re1_murcchana", a murcchana of Ma-grama, to construct raga scales even though some notes will never be used.

 To conclude…

-This whole discussion was technical.
+This whole discussion has been technical.
 There is no musical relevance in trying to associate plucked notes with very subtly ornamented melodic movements.
-The last excerpt (2 repetitions) will prove — if at all necessary — that the intonation of Indian ragas is much more than a sequence of notes in a scale, whatever its accuracy:
+The last excerpt (2 repetitions) will prove — if it is needed at all — that the intonation of Indian ragas is much more than a sequence of notes in a scale, whatever its accuracy:

 S --> AsadAliKhan3